Rnad95/reading-notes/README.md

 ## Introduction
 Hello, my name is Renad, a Computer System Engineer.
-I am a forward-thinking person who love tackling new challenges and collaborating with all kinds of interesting people along the way.
+I am forward-thinking person who love tackling new challenges and collaborating with all kinds of interesting people along the way.
 ***contact me on [Linkedin](https://www.linkedin.com/in/renadjkhawatreh/) or send me an email <r.khawatreh13@gmail.com>***

-**The website is designed for showing all notes about this course.**
+### **The website is designed for showing all notes about this course.**

 ---

 ## Code 102 - Intro to Software Development